 Pip reflects on how his ambitions have changed. he now finds himself harboring a wanted man, and his dreams of marrying Estella have been shattered.
 The quote comes at the end of Volume 2 of Great Expectations.
-Volume 2 started with Pip moving to London to start his new life, but ends on this sour note for him.
+Volume 2 begins with Pip moving to London to start his new life, but ends on this sour note for him.

 My first care was to close the shutters, so that no light might be seen from without, and then to close and make fast the doors.
 While I did so, he stood at the table drinking rum and eating biscuit; and when I saw him thus engaged, I saw my convict on the marshes at his meal again.
 It almost seemed to me as if he must stoop down presently, to file at his leg.